Funding4HomeCare

 This is where you get to customize your policy.
 You’ll need to make a few key decisions that determine how much your policy pays out.
 As one guide explains, “You choose how much it pays per day/month (benefit amount), how long it pays (benefit period), and how long you wait before it starts paying (elimination period).”
 The benefit amount should be based on the cost of care in your area.
 The benefit period is the total length of time your policy will pay, like three years, five years, or even for your lifetime.
 Thinking through these choices helps you balance what you can afford now with the coverage you might need later.

-Protecting Your Benefits From Inflation
+How to Protect Your Benefits from Inflation

 Think about how much a gallon of milk cost 20 years ago versus today.
 The same thing happens with the cost of care—it goes up over time.
 A policy that looks great today might not cover much in 20 or 30 years if its value stays flat.
 That’s why it’s so important to plan for rising costs.
 Experts advise you to “consider adding a feature to your policy that increases your benefits to keep up with inflation.”
 This is often called an “inflation rider.”
 It might add a little to your premium now, but it’s one of the best ways to make sure your coverage is still meaningful when you actually need to use it.